 After losing a sale or two to someone with a lower price, salespeople can start to believe their products are commodities, even when they are not, she added.

 "A product comes with a package of services, warranties, assurances of various kinds that can cause the prospect to trust one salesperson more than another, and trust is key in selling today," she said.
-"We now know that
+"We now know that from research."

 According to Jeff Thull, CEO and President of Prime Resource Group, a sales and marketing consulting firm, problems cost money, but the financial burden of problems "is the best-kept secret in the selling world, and the most overlooked.